aditya-suripeddi/resilience/README.md

 ### Other Fault-tolerant modules explored

-  <em>Retry</em> module performs retry when a client request fails to connect to server and
+  <em>Retry</em> module performs retry when a client request fails to connect to server,
-  returns success / failure response when number of retry attempts reach configured limit
+  it results in success / failure when number of retry attempts reach configured limit

   <em>RateLimiter</em> module is used to protect the endpoint from spikes in request traffic /
   DDoS attacks.
 The endpoint will be hit only if the traffic rate meets configured conditions.